 After checking out the slot cave, I headed back south on Sandys Canyon Trail #137.
 When I got to where AZT #31 splits off to Marshall Lake (where I came from after my cliff climb), I instead stayed on Trail #137 towards the Sandys Canyon Trailhead.
 From the trailhead, I followed the power line southeast, basically paralleling Lake Mary Rd. back to my start point on FR 9487B.

 Sandys Canyon Trailhead Directions: Easy enough to figure out: From Phoenix, head north on I-17 almost all the way to Flagstaff.
-When you see the signs for I-40, stay right.
+When you see the signs for I-40 east, stay right.
 Take the Lake Mary Rd. exit, which is just before I-40.
 In about 4.6 miles, as you round a right hand curve, turn left onto a dirt road.
 If you turn into the horse properties, you turned to soon.
 If you pass the Lake Mary Country Store, go back.
 On the dirt road, take the first right, parking at the end of the dirt road in .25 miles.

 Old Bridge Trailhead Directions: Continue east on Lake Mary Rd.
 A quarter mile past the Lake Mary Country Store, opposite the entrance to the Lake Mary Picnic Area, turn north onto FR 9487B.
 It’s rough, and cut up with mud ruts.
 Continue as far as you are comfortable.
 I went .25 miles; at .40 miles, just before the old bridge, is a camping area.
 Do not attempt this in a car!
 If you have a car, park at the picnic area, then walk up FR 9487B.